null

 RECOVERY BEGINS

 The city harassment created a nearly unbearable level of stress on me and my family during my miserable recovery.
 They wanted me to open the store immediately because, according to them, a temporarily closed business made "downtown look bad", so the Downtown City Coordinator insisted on a meeting with me at my boutique.
-So I was forced to drive, with one eye and while wearing a cast to meet with this a**hole.
-My only demand was that the meeting HAD to be with the lights off because when your "good eye pupil" sees light and expands your "bad pupil" acts in the same manner, which, with a severed cornea, feels like someone is dumping acid into your bad eye ... but this City Coordinator was so determined to yell at me that he was willing to meet me in the dark to do so.
-And, when he met me, he had very little sympathy for my eye patch, crutches or cast.
+I was forced to drive with one eye and while wearing a cast to meet with this a**hole to explain I'm seriously injured.
+My only demand was that the meeting HAD to be with the lights off because when your "good eye pupil" sees light and expands your "bad pupil" acts in the same manner, which, with a severed cornea, feels like someone is dumping acid into your bad eye.
+This City Coordinator was so determined to yell at me that he was willing to meet me in the dark to do so - that's dedication!
+And, when he met me, he had very little sympathy for my eye patch, crutches, cast, scrapes and bruises.
 It was basically, "You need to have your store open because you're making downtown look bad!"
 His solution was for me to "just hire more people" - as if I don't have to train them?
 Or interview them?
 Or even show up?
 As if I can just magically make "more people" appear out of thin air and run the entire company for me while I sit at home, in the dark?

 During my 3 months of recovery, the wholesale company became so busy that we had to expand ASAP.
-I hired more staff, bought bigger shelves, upgraded all of our computers and printers... and crawled on the floor so much that my knees bled and my hands were black and blue from bruising; but ya can't carry a box while on crutches, and stuff had to ship.
+I hired more staff, bought bigger shelves, upgraded all of our computers and printers and crawled on the floor so much that my knees bled and my hands were black and blue from bruising (you can't crutch and carry boxes at the same time).
 I ended up using shipping tape to tape-on my knee pads:

-Yes, the employees had to work in low-light... probably not safe, but the internet never sleeps so, as the saying goes, "the show must go on".
+Yes, the employees had to work in low-light when I was present... probably not safe, but the internet never sleeps so, as the saying goes, "the show must go on".

 But I knew I couldn't continue to do both and I kind of felt a sense of calm knowing that this awful thing happened but it gave me the opportunity to restructure and move forward in a better way.
 I put a ton of thought into the choices...